tureptor/Hollow-Knight-Charm-Combinations-Counter/README.md

 # About

 This is a rewrite of SJT1988's project which uses dynamic programming to speed things up (about 7x faster on my machine), and optionally allows overcharmed combinations too.
-The output is written to "combos.txt" by default.

 ## How Many Charm Combinations Are There In Hollow Knight?